Home > Profiles > Focus > Quality ISO 9001 revision

 This revision schedule is provided for information only.
 It follows the development stages of international standards and may change depending on the importance of debates between the member countries involved in the ISO/TC 176/SC2 work.

-Organizations will have 2 to 3 years (exact timeframe to be specified in 2014) to make the transition to ISO 9001:2015 certification.
-ISO 9001:2008 certificates will be valid until the end of the transition period.
-Note that a company that is undergoing ISO 9001:2008 follow-up may anticipate updating to the 2015 version during the transition period.
-So that you are fully prepared, the AFNOR Group will be assisting you throughout the upgrading of your management system: training, expert advice, assessment visit, documentation and so on.
+Organizations will have a 3-year period in which to migrate to ISO 9001:2015 certification.
+ISO 9001:2008 certificates will be valid up until the end of the transition period.
+To ensure that you are fully prepared, the AFNOR Group will be assisting you throughout the upgrading of your management system: training, expert advice, assessment visit, documentation and so on.

 If ISO 9001 certification is considered an end unto itself, chances are the financial aspect, as tiny as it is, will be seen as an obstacle.
 And yet, many studies (see right-hand column) demonstrate the many positive effects: increase in turnover, better customer satisfaction, fewer after-sales interventions and so on.
 In fact, it is not the standard in itself that is effective, but the quality initiative it describes – especially if it is incorporated in the organization's management system.